sorourke/unix-and-git-workshop/README.md

 ##### 12. Push the branch to the `origin` remote on GitHub

 ##### 13. Send a pull request from this branch to Code Fellows' `master` branch

+WAlking through each section, and thoroughly covering how to get everything set up correctly was extremely beneficial.
+Knowing that if we got stuck at any point, we could just ask a TA who would catch us back up to speed was much appreciated.
+Staying on task was the most important thing contributing to my learning today.

+Just a long day in the basement can drain you.
+Maybe moving the class upstairs where we have some sunshine would help breathe life back into us, and help keep us chugging along.

+Absolutely, 10!